 As an essential part of an SEO strategy, it is important to know good link building practices, but it is crucial to understand which tactics are not welcomed by search engines, and may even be penalized.

-This text will focus on the key mistakes you should avoid in your link building strategy.
+This post will focus on the key mistakes you should avoid in your link building strategy.

 To understand why Google penalizes some types of links, you need to understand how Google values the value of a link.
 For the tool, a link should be a natural way to deliver value to a user, using another page as a source of that value.